likedan/KDIntroView/README.md

 1.
-create all the views you need as xibs link each xib file with a class that ingerit `KDIntroView`
+create all the views you need as xibs

+link each xib file with a class that inherits `KDIntroView`

+design your interface as you wish, this framework works for both code generated UI and autolayout

 ## Author